ujalil101/Statisitics/README.md

 # LinearModel Function
-Developed a better linear model function written in R that performs linear regression analysis.
+For my stats class, developed a better linear model function written in R that performs linear regression analysis.
 It takes a response variable Y and one or more predictor variables Xk's as inputs and returns a list of results related to the linear regression model.

 ## Function Description
 The LinearModel function performs the following steps: